-This is a fix that has worked for many users, so try toggling the Airplane.
-You can look for Airplane Mode in the notifications area of your Samsung Galaxy phone, for those who do not find it, you can tap on the icon which allows you to check all the icons of the notification area and look for Airplane Mode.
-Switch it Off, wait for five seconds and Switch it On again.
+It is a fix that has worked for many users, so try toggling the Airplane.
+You can look for Airplane Mode in the notifications area of your Samsung Galaxy phone.
+For those who do not find it, you can tap on the icon, which allows you to check all the icons of the notification area and look for Airplane Mode.
+Switch it Off, wait for five seconds, and Switch it On again.

 Solution 3: Is Your Phone’s Bluetooth On?

-The Bluetooth can create a conflict for the Wi-Fi because some users have noticed that on certain phones when the Bluetooth is switched On, the Wi-Fi does not work.
-If your Android Smartphone Bluetooth is On then switch it Off from the notifications area and then try to use your Wi-Fi again to check if the problem is fixed.
+The Bluetooth can create a conflict for the Wi-Fi because some users have noticed that on certain phones, when the Bluetooth is switched On, the Wi-Fi does not work.
+If your Android Smartphone Bluetooth is On, switch it Off from the notifications area and then try to use your Wi-Fi again to check if the problem is fixed.

 Solution 4: The Power Saving Mode

-The power saving mode is meant to help your battery consume less power.
-Since the Wi-Fi is known to drain the battery quickly, when you switch on the Power Saving mode, it usually disconnects your Wi-Fi.
+The power-saving mode is meant to help your battery consume less power.
+Since the Wi-Fi is known to drain the battery quickly, it usually disconnects your Wi-Fi when you switch on the Power Saving Mode.
 Make sure Power Saving Mode is Off.
 You can Access Power Saving Mode from the Settings menu of your Samsung Galaxy phone.

-Many Samsung Galaxy S3 users had reported an issue that the Samsung Galaxy won’t connect to Wi-Fi disabled saying it was because of poor connection.
-It was found that when the phone returned from sleep mode, the power saving mode interfered with the Wi-Fi and it somehow interrupted the connection.
-The problem was in the software so users had to ensure that Power Saving Mode was switched Off if they wanted to use a stable Wi-Fi connection.
+Many Samsung Galaxy S3 users had reported that the Samsung Galaxy won’t connect to Wi-Fi disabled, saying it was because of a poor connection.
+It was found that when the phone returned from sleep mode, the power saving mode interfered with the Wi-Fi, and it somehow interrupted the connection.
+The problem was in the software, so users had to ensure that Power Saving Mode was switched Off if they wanted to use a stable Wi-Fi connection.